 - Regional Grants

 Strong partnerships are the cornerstone of UNDP’s work to strengthen systems for health.
-In its support to countries, UNDP works closely with other UN agencies, development organisations, civil society, private sector, academia, and key populations to develop resilient and sustainable systems for health.
-This page highlights some of UNDP’s key partners for health and how joint approaches, drawing on the comparative advantages of each, to facilitate greater impact and sustainability.
-At the regional and global levels, UNDP helps to drive the health agenda through its participation and thought leadership towards a number of multi-stakeholder initiatives.
+In its support to countries, UNDP works closely with other UN agencies, development organizations, civil society, the private sector, academia, and key populations to develop resilient and sustainable systems for health.
+This page highlights some of UNDP’s key partners for health and how joint approaches, drawing on the comparative advantages of each, facilitate greater impact and sustainability.
+At the regional and global levels, UNDP helps to drive the health agenda through its participation and thought leadership in a number of multi-stakeholder initiatives.

 The Global Fund Go to website